What Does it Take to be a Music Producer?

 Even with 60-80 hour work weeks, the music producer is likely playing catch-up on a daily basis.
 About a third of their time is dedicated to the music (writing, arranging, recording), another third goes to sales (distribution channels, social media promotion, broadcast and venue solicitations) and the final third has to do with business (tracking residuals, negotiating with labels and other artists and studios, finding new avenues for revenues.)

 This is where passion comes into the picture.
 If you aren’t passionate about the music you are working on, whether it’s your own music or that of another artist, all of these tasks and responsibilities can quickly become a burden.
-So, before you decide to embark on a career as a music producer, you need to define the types of music you are passionate about.
-It’s a lot easier to work crazy hours and withstand the responsibilities and stress that comes from it if you’re truly passionate about the music you are producing.
+So, before you decide to embark on a career as a music producer, you need to define the types of music and music production you are passionate about.
+It’s a lot easier to work crazy hours and withstand the responsibilities and stress that come from it if you’re truly passionate about the music you are producing.
 Remember, there’s no guarantee that the project you are working on will be a financial success.

 Don’t overlook having a well-written producer’s agreement with anyone you work with that defines the amount of money you’ll be paid upfront for the tasks you will perform as well split sheets that define the writing/publishing revenue splits for any tracks you wrote or performed on.
-One day, if all goes well, one of the songs you were the music producer for will hit the big-time and you want to make sure you get your proper reward.
-In the meantime, network with musicians, clubs, recording studios, audio engineers and learn all you can about writing and publishing royalties and rights and gain experience working with distribution channels.
+One day, if all goes well, one of the songs you were the music producer for will hit the big time and you want to make sure you get your proper reward.
+In the meantime, network with musicians, clubs, recording studios, and audio engineers and learn all you can about writing and publishing royalties and rights, and gain experience working with distribution channels.